Rebekah Jones: Early life and education

-Jones was born in Windber, Pennsylvania to blue collar parents.
-At age 9, her family moved to Wiggins, Mississippi, where she spent most of her childhood.
+Jones was born in Windber, Pennsylvania, to blue-collar parents.
+At the age of nine, her family moved to Wiggins, Mississippi, where she spent most of her childhood.
 She grew up poor, often housing and food insecure.
-Jones graduated from Stone High School in 2007, after missing months of school due to the school's destruction during Hurricane Katrina in 2005.
+Jones attended Stone High School, where she missed months of school during Hurricane Katrina in 2005.
 She says her experiences in Katrina made her interested in natural disasters.
 In her junior year, Jones was removed from class for refusing to stand for the Pledge of Allegiance and led other students to do the same after learning from civil liberties groups she was acting within her rights.
+She graduated from Chestnut Ridge Senior High School in 2007 after moving to Bedford, Pennsylvania to live with her grandparents.

 Jones graduated cum laude from the S. I. Newhouse School of Public Communications and Maxwell School of Citizenship and Public Affairs at Syracuse University with dual degrees in geography and journalism in 2012.
+While at Syracuse, Jones was a features writer and the student business manager for The Daily Orange and worked as a special projects intern at the Syracuse Center of Excellence in Environmental and Energy Systems.

-In 2014, she received a master's degree in geography and a minor in mass communication from Louisiana State University, where she won an award the same year from the Association of American Geographers.
+In 2014, she received a master's degree in geography and a minor in mass communication from Louisiana State University.
 In 2015, her research titled Quantifying Extreme Weather Event Impacts on the Northern Gulf Coast Using Landsat Imagery was published in the Journal of Coastal Research.
+While at LSU, she worked as a coastal resources scientist for the state of Louisiana and as a geospatial specialist for the Louisiana Sea Grant.

-Jones was a graduate student in the Department of Geography at Florida State University from 2016 through 2018 where she worked on a doctoral dissertation titled Using Native American Sitescapes to Extend the North American Paleotempestological Record Through Coupled Remote Sensing and Climatological Analysis.
+Jones was a graduate student in the Department of Geography at Florida State University from 2016 through 2018, where she worked on a doctoral dissertation until she was dismissed from the PhD program in 2019 due to misconduct in her teaching position.